BhupeshDahiya/devops-cloud-interview-guide/07-docker/04-data-lost-on-restart.md

 ---

+> In Docker, volumes are managed by Docker and are preferred for production because they are portable and isolated from the host.
+Bind mounts directly map a host directory into the container and are mainly used in development for live file changes.
+The key difference is that volumes are Docker-managed, while bind mounts depend on the host filesystem.

+### 💡 Real-world pattern
+- Dev → bind mount (edit code live)
+- Prod → volume (stable + safe storage)

 ### Key takeaway

 > "Containers are ephemeral by design.
 To persist data, always use Docker volumes or bind mounts — especially for databases, logs, or uploaded files."